ujagaga/skateboard/README.md

 The charge port is for Xiaomi electric scooter, so I am re-using the charger I already have.

+# How to
+- The screws I used are standard self curving screws for wood 3x30mm

 # NOTE
 I did build one using my own code for ESP8266 WiFi modules.
 There was a remote controller and controll circuit for a motor driver
 I bought online.
 The whole thing worked well, but used a 90mm hub motor wheel.
 The bicycle tracks in my town are not that great,